Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 Installing an openable window is an easy way to purge ventilation.
 The opening should have an area of at least 1:20 of the floor area of the room it serves, whereas bathroom windows can be any openable size.
 Trickle vents should also be incorporated into the window framework to provide background ventilation.

-Plumbing and electrical requirements
+Plumbing and electrical changes

 If the garage is to be another habitable room in your house, its own miniature circuit breaker is probably enough, although you should consider adding at least one new 20-amp circuit.
 Or, if necessary, an additional mains supply can be installed, but this will also require the installation of a separate consumer unit.

-A survey should be carried out to locate the main outflows for water (as well as the waste pipe if you're installing a WC).
+A drainage survey should be carried out to locate the main outflows for water (as well as the waste pipe if you're installing a WC).
 Consider how far the garage is from the mains and waste pipes of the main house as the further the distance, the more your costs will increase on both a labour and materials perspective.

-Planning and building regulations
+Planning and building regulations when converting a garage

-Unlike planning permission for garages that are new which do require full planning permission, the majority of integral garage conversions tend to fall under Permitted Development, meaning planning permission is not required.
+Unlike planning permission for garages that are new, which do require full planning permission, the majority of integral garage conversions tend to fall under Permitted Development, meaning planning permission is not required.

 In fact, according to architectural specialists Resi, only 10% of garage conversions will require planning permission.
-However, it is still best to check with your local authority, as if you are converting a stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.
+However, it is still best to check with your local authority, as there are number of occasions when you still might fall under certain jurisdiction.

-Even if the conversion falls under Permitted Development, applying for a Lawful Development Certificate is a good idea, particularly if you aim to re-mortgage or sell the house in the future as it will protect you under any changes that may occur post conversion.
+Even if the conversion falls under Permitted Development, applying for a Lawful Development Certificate is a good idea, particularly if you aim to re-mortgage or sell the house in the future, as it will protect you under any changes that may occur post conversion.

 Building regulations are required and here’s why